Apple Watch SE release date, price, news and features

 Like all Apple Watches, it will offer workout tracking and all-day activity monitoring, with three Activity Rings to clear each day: Move, Exercise, and Stand.

 The Apple Watch SE features Apple's Noise app as well, which uses the watch's improved microphone to warn you if your environment is too loud.
-There will be sleep tracking and automatic handwashing detection as well to round out the feature set.
+There's sleep tracking and automatic handwashing detection as well to round out the feature set.

 When you buy the Apple Watch SE, you'll get a three-month subscription to Apple Fitness Plus thrown in free.